ellis/OnTopOfThings/Notes.md

 Folders and tasks are the main object types, but there are many more object types to consider.

-Properties may have different rules:
+Properties may be three kinds of collections:
 * value
 * set
 * list

+Property table:
+* item
+* property
+* version?
+* index?
+* value

 For some properties we want to track history.
+For example, the pomodoro technique suggests keeping track of changes in work estimates.
+This could be done by making the estimate a list, but normally only using the last value.
+Or perhaps the property table should have a 'version' field too.

+We might track history explicity with its own table:

 History:
 * user